cpapadimitriou/Lending-Club-Loan-Data/README.md

 |-- sec_app_mths_since_last_major_derog: long
 ```

-- Step 4.
-The next step is the mapping.
-Here I map the sourced schema discovered by the AWS crawler to my target schema.
 - Step 5.
 Edit and Explore - running queries against the data (using SQL queries on AWS Athena)
 - Step 6.
 Here I am able to create aggregate tables from queries or join different data tables together.
 In our case we only have one table so there is no need to join datasets.
 - Step 6.
 Schedule ETL jobs and define triggers to run jobs based on a schedule or event.
 Monitor the jobs using AWS Glue.